-The individualized PCSP shall includeing the risk of institutionalization, risk to personal safety, risk of homelessness, suicide risk, health and other health risks, and overall functionalcapacity.
-In conjunction with the member and their caregiver, the team must address health and behavioral risks and risks to personal safety, either real or perceived, and known or potential.
-The individualized PCSP shall include the risk mitigation strategies including how the risks are to be monitored and identify the key provider staffs as applicable to be involved team must document each identified risk and write the PCSP with individualized mitigation strategies.
+The PCSP Development Team must address risks to the member during the PCSP development process, including the risk of institutionalization, risk to personal safety, risk of homelessness, suicide risk, health risks, and overall functional capacity.
+In conjunction with the member and their care giver, the team must address health and behavioral risks and risks to personal safety, either real or perceived, and known or potential.
+The team must document each identified risk and write the PCSP with individualized mitigation strategies.
 The strategies must be designed to respect the needs and preferences of the member.
 The team must identify how and who will be responsible for the ongoing monitoring of risk levels and risk management strategies as well as addressing how key staff will be trained regarding those risks.